ShizukaDonaghue/happy-beans/README.md

 ### Footer
 The footer includes links to Facebook, Twitter, Instagram, GitHub and LinkedIn.
-Clicking on any of these icons opens a new browser tab so that users will still have Happy Beans open to easily navigate back.
+Clicking on any of these icons opens a new browser tab so that users will still have Happy Beans open to navigate back easily.

 <img src="docs/images/footer.png" width=500>